In the Worx

 I left Myanmar at the end of April 2021, after having lived there for more than 6 years, because of the military coup.
 My happy, immersed life in Myanmar allowed for my gaze, unrushed, to fall and settle.
 This made for some of my finest work to emerge.
 Not only do I want to showcase my honest and distinct visual delivery with this book, but I want to show the many fascinating ways Myanmar can be, depending on how you look.
 I suppose this can be said for any place but I was and still am emotionally invested.
-My once gaping emotional wound is scarring over and closing up, from the comfort of my temporary resettlement in breezy, unthreatening Chiang Mai.
+My once gaping emotional wound is scarring over and closing up, from the comfort of my initial temporary resettlement in breezy, unthreatening Chiang Mai.
+Now I am in back in my hometown megacity of Johannesburg.
 The people of Myanmar however, weather fresh physical and psychological injury and affliction, with death befalling some directly because of war.

 I am looking for a publisher for my book.
 In addition, I am looking for someone to contribute a meaningful foreword.